Overview – Lengwe NP

 Wildlife

 Lengwe is not a Big Five destination.
-If you are lucky, you might see buffalo.
-Elephant, rhino and lion are absent.
-You might see some leopard tracks, but these big cats are very shy and rarely seen.
+Elephant, rhino and lion are entirely absent.
+If you are lucky, you might see buffalo, and possibly even leopard tracks, but these big cats are very seldom observed.
 The main attraction is the stately nyala antelope.
-Other mammals you might see include impala, duiker, greater kudu, bushbuck, warthog, baboon and samango and vervet monkey.
-Spotted hyena is often heard at night.
+Lengwe is also the only accessible place in Malawi where you might see samango monkey.
+Other mammals include impala, greater kudu, bushbuck, warthog, baboon and vervet monkey.
+Spotted hyena are often heard at night.

 Scenery

 Lengwe is in the Shire Valley and is mostly densely vegetated, especially along the rivers.
 The wooded savannah is dotted with pockets of impressive baobab and palm trees.
-Several watering holes are a focal point for wildlife in the Dry season.
+Several waterholes are a focal point for wildlife in the Dry season (May to October).

 Weather & Climate

-Lengwe has defined Dry and Wet seasons.
-The rains occur from November to April.
-At this time, afternoon showers are common and humidity is high throughout the day.
-The Dry season months from May to October are cooler overall, although temperatures peak in October just before the rains start.
+Lengwe has defined Dry (May to October) and Wet (November to April) seasons.
+During the Wet season, afternoon showers are common and humidity is high throughout the day.
+The Dry season months are cooler overall, although temperatures peak in October just before the rains start.
 The middle of the Dry season sees pleasant daytime temperatures and cold nights.

 Best Time To Visit

-The Dry season (May to October) is the best time for wildlife viewing in Lengwe.
-At this time, animals congregate around the waterholes close to the camp and the accessible driving circuit.
-Daytime temperatures are quite pleasant in the middle of the Dry season but it can get chilly at night.
-Warm clothing for early morning drives is recommended.
-Midday temperatures can be uncomfortably hot in October at the end of the Dry season.
+The Dry season (May to October) is the best time for wildlife viewing in Lengwe, with ideal conditions from July to Septemer.
+At this time, animals gather around the waterholes close to the camp and the accessible driving circuit.
+Daytime temperatures are quite pleasant in the middle of the Dry season, but it can get chilly at night.
+Warm clothing for early morning game drives is recommended.
+Midday temperatures can be uncomfortably hot in October, at the end of the Dry season.
+The only lodge in the park is inaccessible during the Wet season (November to April), due to a bridge that collapsed a few years back.
+It generally only reopens in May.

 Want To Visit Lengwe NP?